-No. Recommendation Evidence level Severity 87 The supplemental use of inspired oxygen is not recommended in patients undergoing general anesthesia.
-Moderate Weak 88 Minimally invasive surgery is recommended, provided that the surgical and oncological results do not differ between the surgical techniques High Strong 89 Transverse incision is recommended in laparotomic surgery.
+No. Recommendation Level of evidence Grade of recommendation 87 The supplemental use of inspired oxygen is not recommended in patients undergoing general anaesthesia.
+Moderate Weak 88 Minimally invasive surgery is recommended, provided that the surgical and oncological results do not differ between the surgical techniques.
+High Strong 89 Transverse incision is recommended in laparotomic surgery.
 Moderate Strong 90 It is recommended not to use drains on a routine basis.
-High Strong 91 The use of nasogastric tube is not recommended routinely.
-High Strong 92 Epidural analgesia should be performed within combined anesthesia in all patients undergoing major open abdominal surgery procedures.
-High Strong 93 Catheterization of the epidural space for infusion of local anesthetics for analgesia in open major abdominal surgery should be performed at the thoracic level.
-High Strong 94 Small doses of opioids should be added to the local anesthetic doses to be delivered epidurally in major open surgery.
-Moderate Strong 95 When the provision of an epidural catheter is not possible in open major surgery, the analgesic strategy should be individualized, reducing the use of opioids, and favoring the use of locoregional blocks, spinal analgesia, or port infiltration with local anesthetics, especially considering the transverse plane block of the abdomen.
-Moderate Strong 96 Performing a bilateral transverse plane block with local anesthetics could benefit those patients who require open major abdominal surgery and who could not benefit from epidural analgesia.
-Moderate Strong 97 Opioid-free anesthesia in a multimodal setting may be an alternative to the use of intravenous opioids.
+High Strong 91 The routine use of an NG tube is not recommended.
+High Strong 92 Epidural analgesia should be performed within combined anaesthesia in all patients undergoing major open abdominal surgery procedures.
+High Strong 93 Catheterisation of the epidural space for the infusion of local anaesthetics for analgesia in open major abdominal surgery should be performed at the thoracic level.
+High Strong 94 Small doses of opioids should be added to the local anaesthetic doses to be delivered epidurally in major open surgery.
+Moderate Strong 95 When the provision of an epidural catheter is not possible in open major surgery, the analgesic strategy should be individualised, reducing the use of opioids, and favouring the use of locoregional blocks, spinal analgesia or port infiltration with local anaesthetics, especially considering the transverse plane block of the abdomen.
+Moderate Strong 96 Performing a bilateral transverse plane block with local anaesthetics could benefit those patients who require open major abdominal surgery and who cannot benefit from epidural analgesia.
+Moderate Strong 97 Opioid-free anaesthesia in a multimodal setting may be an alternative to the use of intravenous opioids.
 Moderate Weak 98 The use of intraoperative intravenous lidocaine is recommended as an adjunct medication in reducing postoperative pain and improving the recovery of intestinal function in the immediate postoperative period, being an alternative to the use of intravenous opioids.
 Moderate Weak 99 Iv Ketamine should be given to those patients receiving major opioids for analgesia in major abdominal surgery.
-Moderate Weak 100 The use of intraoperative iv magnesium sulfate is recommended as an analgesic adjuvant to improve pain control in patients undergoing abdominal surgery.
+Moderate Weak 100 The use of intraoperative iv magnesium sulphate is recommended as an analgesic adjuvant to improve pain control in patients undergoing abdominal surgery.
 Moderate Weak 101 The use of intraoperative intravenous dexmedetomidine is recommended for contributing to the reduction of the risk of adverse events associated with opioids and improving pain control in the intra and postoperative period.
-Moderate Weak 102 In open major abdominal surgery, a preoperative dose of oral gabapentin or pregabalin could be assessed before the intervention for postoperative analgesic control.
+Moderate Weak 102 In open major abdominal surgery, a preoperative dose of oral gabapentin or pregabalin should be assessed before the intervention for postoperative analgesic control.
 High Weak